Keszi94/gamer_corner/README.md

    ![Footer](assets/images/readme-images/footer.png)

-   * The Thank you page does not have a footer or links in the header because the page automatically redirects to the home page after ten seconds.
+   * The Thank you page is the only exception.
+It does not have a footer or links in the header because the page automatically redirects to the home page after ten seconds.

    ![Thank you page](assets/images/readme-images/thankyounomenuscrs.png)